Safety and wild swims

 This finding is significant enough that swimmers and triathletes should consider its implications.
 For swimmers, colder water means it takes longer to remove wetsuits and put on dry clothes after finishing their swim.
 Other tasks requiring good manual dexterity will also take longer.
 This is perhaps even more relevant for triathletes who need to prepare for a bike ride after swimming.
 Event organizers should also take this knowledge into account when planning safety measures for both competitions and training sessions.

 Would you like to read more?
-Here is a link to the recently published article
+Here is a link to the published article

 Swimming in cold water